Do these Urban Knox gloves, which combine multiple armor components with leather and textile construction, hit the sweet spot for warm-weather riding?

 Care Impact

 Proper care significantly extends the life of these gloves.
-Regular cleaning and conditioning of the leather parts can prevent premature aging and cracking.
+Regular cleaning and conditioning of the textile leather parts can prevent premature aging and cracking.

 Avoiding exposure to extreme heat or direct sunlight when not in use also helps preserve the materials.